Hellbound (TV series): Release

-The series had its world premiere at the 2021 Toronto International Film Festival, when the first three episodes were screened in 'Primetime' section on September 9, 2021, and became the first Korean drama to make it to the festival.
-The first three episodes were also screened at the 26th Busan International Film Festival in newly created 'On Screen' section on October 7, 2021 and at the 65th BFI London Film Festival in the "Thrill" section on October 15, 2021.
-It was released for streaming on Netflix on November 19, 2021.
+The series had its world premiere at the 2021 Toronto International Film Festival, when the first three episodes of the first season were screened in 'Primetime' section on September 9, 2021, and became the first Korean drama to make it to the festival.
+The first three episodes were also screened at the 26th Busan International Film Festival in newly created 'On Screen' section on October 7, 2021, and at the 65th BFI London Film Festival in the "Thrill" section on October 15, 2021.
+All six episodes of the first season were released on Netflix on November 19, 2021.

+The second season of the series was invited as one of the six drama series in the On Screen section of the 29th Busan International Film Festival on October 2–11, 2024, where three out of six episodes had its world premiere.
+All six episodes of the second season were released on October 25, 2024.

 Reception

-The review aggregator website Rotten Tomatoes reported a 97% approval rating, based on 32 reviews with an average rating of 7.90/10.
-The site's critical consensus reads, "Summoned by the devilish imagination of writer-director Yeon Sang-ho, Hellbound leverages its terrifying concept to thoughtfully explore human fallibility."